Kettlebell Snatch

 Build Up First

-• Proficient kettlebell swing technique
+• Proficient in kettlebell swing

-• Overhead lockout stability
+• Overhead lockout stability from press

 Also known as